viclm/numeric-keyboard/README.md

 ### Callbacks/Events

 #### `press`
-the `press` event is emit with a key code when the key is pressed.
-The argument for callback is the key just pressed.
+the `press` event is emitted with a key code when the key is pressed.
+The argument for the callback is the key just pressed.
 A `onPress()` callback is used in plain javascript version.

 ## Contributing
-Welcome to contributing, the guidelines is being drafted.
+Welcome to contributing, the guidelines are being drafted.

 ## License